unfoldingWord/uw-content-validation/README.md

 1. Write unit tests and get them passing
 1. Check for and remove left-over (but unused) code from the copied source projects
 1. Remove all debug code and console logging

-Possible future improvements include:

-1. Would it be better to include B,C,V fields separately in the notice/error/warning lists?
-(This could allow a GUI to narrow down to displaying/filtering only errors for one book or chapter for example.)

 ## Functionality and Limitations